leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter02/04-Assigning Values.md

 ### Reviewing Primitive Assignments

+See if you can figure out why each of the following lines does not compile:

     int fish = 1.0; // DOES NOT COMPILE
     short bird = 1921222; // DOES NOT COMPILE
     int mammal = 9f; // DOES NOT COMPILE